near/nearcore/docs/architecture.md

 The [tracing](https://tracing.rs) crate is used for structured, hierarchical event output and logging.
 We also integrate [Prometheus](https://prometheus.io) for light-weight metric output.
+See the [style](./style.md) documentation for more information on the usage.

 ### Testing